Discover more at Wallington

 Find out when Wallington is open, how to get here, the things to see and do and more.

-The beaver release at Wallington was the first re-introduction by the National Trust in the North of England and the third overall, following releases at Holnicote in Devon and on the edge of the South Downs.
+The beaver release at Wallington was the first re-introduction by the National Trust in the North of England and the third overall, following releases at Holnicote in Somerset and on the edge of the South Downs.

 Having once been an important part of the ecosystem, beavers became extinct in Britain in the 16th century because of hunting for their fur, meat and scent glands.
 The family of beavers brought to Wallington from a population in Scotland, were released into the 24-hectare enclosure with the hope that would have a significant impact on the habitat within, creating a dynamic wetland ecosystem.
-This introduction supported the National Trust’s strategy to restore a healthier natural environment and to improve 25,000 hectares (an area the size of 47,000 football pitches) of land for wildlife by 2025.

 Paul Hewitt, Countryside Manager at the National Trust, said: “Since welcoming the family of beavers to Wallington the resulting impact on the water environment has been nothing short of astonishing.